ideaspaper/projector/README.md

 projector select --tag Work
 ```

+**Interactive Selection:**

+Similar to `open`, when no project name is provided, an interactive menu is displayed with 1-based numbering.
+The selected project's path is output to stdout, making it ideal for shell scripting.

 **Shell Function for cd:**

 Add this to your `.bashrc` or `.zshrc` to create a `pjcd` command that selects a project and changes to its directory: